 If you are planning to visit (or even move) to Australia it is worth knowing some of the things NOT to do when you are in the country.
-I have lived in Australia for nearly 2 years and have learnt so much since I have been here – mainly by trial and error!
+I have lived in Australia for over 6 years and have learnt so much since I have been here – mainly by trial and error!

-If you want to know more about living and working in Australia or traveling the continent there are lots of links to relevant information in this post too.
+If you want to know more about living and working in Australia or travelling the continent there are lots of links to relevant information in this post too.

-These are my 10 things NOT to do in Australia :
+- 10 things NOT to do in Australia

-- Don’t try to do too much when visiting Australia
+- Don't try to do too much when you visit Australia

 - Don't assume it is always hot in Australia

-- Don’t assume you can see koala all over Australia
+- Don't assume you can see koalas all over Australia

 - Don't ignore warning signs and flags on beaches